London Breed: Bikes and street safety

 Mayor London Breed has continued San Francisco’s commitment to Vision Zero, a pledge to eliminate injuries and deaths from road accidents.
 As of spring 2024, 72% of all bike lanes in San Francisco were built during Breed’s tenure as Mayor.
 In 2018, Breed requested the SFMTA Board of Directors expedite their project delivery process.
 In response, the Board passed a resolution that enables the agency to deliver “Quick Build” projects.
 These projects are focused along high-injury corridors and are designed to be reversible and cheaply implemented.
-As of Spring, 2024, the City has completed 39 Quick Build projects.
+As of Spring, 2024, the City had completed 39 Quick Build projects.

 In an effort to create more outdoor community spaces during the 2020 COVID-19 pandemic lockdown, Breed closed 1.5 miles of JFK Promenade to cars.
 She introduced legislation to the Board of Supervisors on April 28, 2022, to ensure that JFK Promenade would remain a car-free community space.
 In November, 2023, San Francisco voters approved Proposition J with 63% of the vote, extending car-free JFK indefinitely.
 Due to JFK’s closure to cars, there is an uninterrupted car-free path from the Panhandle to Ocean Beach (4.6 miles).
 Breed also supports further efforts to create more pedestrian spaces around the city.
 In her 2024 Transportation Vision, she voiced support for banning cars along parts of Haight Street and in North Beach.

 Breed’s SFMTA also established the Slow Streets Program in 2020 in order to create a network of “safe, comfortable, low-vehicle-traffic routes” throughout San Francisco, to facilitate active modes of transportation such as biking and walking.
 The Slow Streets Program was an immediate success, with a 2021 SFMTA study finding that average vehicle speeds decreased by 14% and collisions decreased by 36%.

 Under Breed, San Francisco has begun to install speed cameras.
 Until 2024, this was banned by state law, and San Francisco is one of five Californian cities to begin installing speed cameras, which have proven effective in reducing traffic speeds and fatalities in other cities.